Animals + Hollywood = Problematic

 Western Heaven’s Gate had a whole mess of incidents.
 Chickens died in staged cockfights.
 A horse was killed in an explosion.
 More horses were killed or injured in a battle scene.
 Even more horses were allegedly bled to provide gore for humans to be smeared with.
 It was also claimed that cows were killed and gutted so their innards could be used in place of human organs.
 On top of all of that, the film was a total flop.
 It was all for nothing.

 Cannibal Holocaust (yes, that’s a real movie) could be the most famous offender.
 Animals were killed on purpose as part of the plot, and each death was written in the script.
-The director, Ruggero Deodato, claimed afterwards they were spontaneous events that just happened on the day, but he was also found to have done the same thing in the other two films in his cannibal trilogy.
+That didn;t stop the director, Ruggero Deodato, fclaiming afterwards they were spontaneous events that just happened on the day.
+The final nail in the coffin is that he was also found to have done the same thing in the other two films in his cannibal trilogy, as well as claiming freshly-captured live action animal killings to be archival footage.

 That was in 1985, and the film would not be made in the same way today.
 The American Humane Association published a set of guidelines for film and TV in 1988.
 They’ve been updated as time has gone on.
 For instance, it used to be a-okay to tranquilise animals on set, but after a medication-related death the rules tightened up.